It's Rush Limbaugh with half my brain tied behind my back.

 Put it another way.

-Practically all of the mortgage backed securities they've bought from other people.
+Practically all of the mortgage-backed securities they've bought from other people.

 Those mortgages were worthless from the get-go.

-You loan money, enough money for a schlub who either not working or makes 20 grand a year to buy a house, you know.
+You loan money, enough money for a schlub who either not working or makes 20 grand a year to buy a house you know you're not going to be paid back, but you're the only one who knows it.

 So what do you do?